zitadel/oidc/README.md

 [https://github.com/ory/fosite](https://github.com/ory/fosite)

-We did not choose `fosite` because it implements `OAuth 2.0` on its own and does not rely in the golang provided package.
+We did not choose `fosite` because it implements `OAuth 2.0` on its own and does not rely on the golang provided package.
 Nonetheless this is a great project.

 ## License